martinostrowski/microbial-ocean-atlas/02_main_pipeline.md

 ```

+### STEP2a

-### STEP2a: UNZIP your files if needed, here the patter is fastq if your files are still zipped they will be unzipped
+UNZIP your files if needed, here the pattern is fastq if your files are still zipped they will be unzipped

 ```r